telenornms/skogul/skogul.rst

 	Logs are also echoed to stdout.

 ``handler [HandlerRef]``
 	Reference to a handler where the data is sent.
+Parser will be overwritten.

 mqtt
 ----